DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - A mantrap uses two sets of doors, only one of which can open at a time.
 A mantrap is a type of 📝preventive access control, although its implementation is a physical control.
     - 🍮**Security bollards**: a key element of physical security, which prevent vehicles from ramming access points and entrances
     - 🍮**Barricades**: in addition to fencing, are used to control both foot traffic and vehicles
-    - 🍮**Lighting** is the most commonly used form of perimeter security control providing the security benefit of deterrence (primary purpose is to discourage casual intruders, trespassers etc)
+    - 🍮**Lighting** is the 📝most commonly used form of perimeter security control providing the security benefit of deterrence (primary purpose is to discourage casual intruders, trespassers etc)
     - All physical security controls ultimately rely on personnel to intervene and stop actual intrusions and attacks
 - 7.14.2 Internal security controls
     - In all circumstances and under all conditions, the most important aspect of security is protecting people
     - If a facility is designed with restricted areas to control physical security, a mechanism to handle visitors is required
     - 🏀**Visitor logs**: manual (or automated) list of nonemployee entries or access to a facility/location
         - physical access logs can establish context for interpretation of logical logs
-    - 🏀**Locks**: designed to prevent access without proper authorization; a lock is a crude form of an identification and authorization mechanism
+    - 🏀**Locks**: designed to prevent access without proper authorization; a lock is a crude form of an identification and authorization mechanism.
+Key locks are the most common and inexpensive form of physical access control device for both interior and exterior use.

 [7.15](#7.15) Address personnel safety and security concerns (OSG-9 Chpt 16)
 - 7.15.1 Travel